mkc2011/App-BLINC_iM/README.md

 You'll see console logs confirming the Foxglove server, HTTP server, and asset loads.

+Tablet access: You can view the dashboard from a tablet.
+On iPad, use the Chrome browser and navigate to `http://<PC-IP>:8888`, replacing `<PC-IP>` with the IP address of the computer running the Python script.

+Finding your PC IP (for tablet access):
+- Windows: run `ipconfig` in PowerShell or Command Prompt and use the IPv4 Address of your active adapter (e.g., `192.168.x.x`).
+- macOS/Linux: run `ip addr show` (Linux) or `ifconfig` (macOS) and use the address on your primary interface.
+- Ensure the tablet is on the same network and that your firewall allows inbound access on port `8888` for Python.

 ## Scene & Control Flow
 - **Static Scene** (`build_scene_entities`):
   - Tower, nacelle, hub, nose cone, blades